a sound first approach to opening the world

 • understand non-verbal communication through auditory cues

-• decode emotion and intention through voice quality, rhythm, tempo and prosody
+• decode emotion and intention through examples built from daily life

-• shape their own identity and autonomy through sonic awareness
+• shape self confidence, identity and autonomy through sonic awareness

-Everything is built on what sound uniquely makes possible.
+Everything is built on what sound uniquely makes possible and music examples that speak to the age group.

 Why It Works